whysosuso/whysosuso.github.io/_posts/2020-07-17-Never-A-Dull-Day-Working-At-A-Startup.md

 ---
 layout: post
-title: Never A Dull Day- learnings from working at a start-up
+title: Never A Dull Day- <i>learnings from working at a start-up</i>
 published: true
 ---